-Highlighting our expertise in this field, we are one of the European Commission’s approved partners and work closely with them to verify applications from Ship Recycling Facilities in order to feature on 'The European List of ship recycling facilities'.
+Having previously acted as approved partners to the European Commission, Lucion Experts work closely with them to verify applications from Ship Recycling Facilities in order to feature on 'The European List of ship recycling facilities'.

 Our Consultants support and guide you through the process of preparing for your Shipyard Facilities Audit, including undertaking EUSRR Compliance Audits and producing Ship Recycling Facility Plans to ensure compliance with the Hong Kong Convention and the EU Ship Recycling Regulations.

 The Inventory of Hazardous Materials (IHM) is a structured system to control hazardous materials onboard ships and achieve compliance with the EU Ship Recycling Regulation (EU SRR) and Hong Kong Convention (HKC) for the Safe and Environmentally Sound Recycling of Ships.
 Read Lucion Marine clients' most frequently asked questions and answers.

 Download From NexGen

 Developed by the Hong Kong International Convention for the Safe and Environmentally Sound Recycling of Ships 2009, with input from the International Maritime Organisation (IMO) and its members, the Ship Recycling Facility Plan (SRFP) is the main document relied upon by Competent Authorities (or an organisation recognised by them) when authorising a Ship Recycling Facility.
 The convention and subsequent regulations for the SRFP are in place to ensure that recycled ships pose no threat to either human life or the environment during or after they have been recycled.